Superconnections and Index Theory: A local index theorem

 \subsection{Proving the local index theorem}

-We are now in a position to sketch a proof of Th. \ref{th:localindex}.
-We will follow the general strategy in \cite{FrN}, and use Getzler's scaling \cite{G} to find the constant term in the small $t$ asymptotic expansion $\sTr p_{t,1/t}(x,x)$, and show that all divergent terms vanish.
+We are now in a position to sketch a proof of Th.~\ref{th:localindex}.
+We will follow the general strategy found in the Freed's online lecture notes on Index Theory, and use Getzler's scaling \cite{G} to find the constant term in the small $t$ asymptotic expansion $\sTr p_{t,1/t}(x,x)$, and show that all divergent terms vanish.

 To begin we introduce an algebraic deformation of the Clifford algebra.
 Let $\Cliff^\eps(X)$ be the bundle of Clifford algebras with generic fibre at $x\in X$ given by $\Cliff(T_xX,\eps^2 g)$.
 A $\Cliff(X)$ bundle is a $\Cliff^\eps(X)$ bundle in the obvious way; denote by $c_\eps(\cdot)$ the action of $\Cliff^\eps(X)$.